-..cial situs
+.ocial sit.

-..to avoid.
-Aft.
+.a to avoid.
+A,

-..on you enter.
-Ge.
+.don you enter.
+C

 .e going to mess up

-s.
+s. richer life-or, at least, an easier time making a few new friends.
+Study social situations.
 Pay attention to what people are doing well and the mistakes you want to avoid.
 Afterward,